 It sounded like a mission impossible at first because it’s usually a matter of days or weeks until the images are processed and projected on the screens.
 That’s when I had an idea to let Google update assets themselves, at any time and not depending on anybody.

 Digging into code is not the most user-friendly way to configure the assets for the ads, so I started to look for a CMS with a convenient interface.
 I only considered open-source options since I wanted to access the code and modify it.
 We also have strict security requirements and must host the CMS ourselves.
 The client’s data should be stored in a safe place ;)

 They could choose the background image, the text in the search box, the font size of the text, the position of the search box on the screen (so that it doesn’t obscure the image), the size of the Google logo, and the city where the ad should be displayed.

 I also added a preview feature that allowed users to see what the final asset looks like before pushing it to the screens.
 Once the asset was ready, it could be displayed on the streets in less than 60 seconds.
 Nobody did that before.

 I built everything in two days.
 I added Strapi properties with configuration options, transformed the design into code, connected it with Strapi, added the preview feature, and shared access with Google and OMD, the agency that worked on the project.
 After that, they managed the campaign on their side in real-time.

-With Strapi, we let Google edit the advertising campaign in real-time.
-We customized the tool in no time so that it perfectly fits our needs.
-The campaign lasted for 5 weeks, and had more than 55 million impressions all over Germany.
+With Strapi, we let Google edit the advertising campaign in real time.
+We customized the tool in no time to perfectly fit our needs.
+The campaign lasted for 5 weeks and had more than 55 million impressions all over Germany.
 It also won the Silver prize at German Digital Awards.

 With Strapi, our team created a tool for real-time outdoor advertising management.
-Developers can easily hop in the code and customize it, and content editors enjoy the friendly interface.
+Developers can easily hop in and customize the code, and content editors enjoy the friendly interface.